mariol03/rtw88/README.md

 Remember, this MUST be done whenever you get a new kernel - no exceptions.

-These drivers will not build for kernels older than 4.14.
-If you must use an older kernel, submit a GitHub issue with a listing of the build errors.
+I haven't tried this to build on an older kernel, if you have some problems try creating a GitHub issue with a listing of the build errors.
 Without the errors, the issue will be ignored.
-I am not a mind reader.

-When you have problems where the driver builds and loads correctly, but fails to work, a GitHub issue is NOT the best place to report it.
-I have no idea of the internal workings of any of the chips, and the Realtek engineers who do will not read these issues.
-To reach them, send E-mail to linux-wireless@vger.kernel.org.
-Include a detailed description of any messages in the kernel logs and any steps that you have taken to analyze or fix the problem.
-If your description is not complete, you are unlikely to get any satisfaction.